ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

 ![image](images/ibpdeploy/ibpdeploy6.png)

 **3.** Now select both peers to install to and press `Install Smart Contract`.
-Note this is not very realistic situation because we are installing to peers from two separate organizations.
-In reality, the smart contract would be shared on a private Github repo with members on the blockchain network and each organization would install the smart contract to their peers through their console.
+Note this is not a very realistic situation because we are installing to peers from two separate organizations.
+In reality, the smart contract would be shared on a private Github repo with members of the blockchain network and each organization would install the smart contract to their peers through their console.

 ![image](images/ibpdeploy/ibpdeploy7.png)